Linutronix/detnetctl/README.md

 ```console
 sudo ./target/debug/detnetctl
 ```
-as well as the applications like before.
+as well as the application like before.

 ## PTP Configuration and Status